PostHog/posthog.com/contents/docs/support-options.md

 ## Community Support

-There are four ways to get free support:
+There are three ways to get community support:

 * Ask a question directly in these Docs at the bottom of the page, or check out [our database](/questions) of previously answered questions.
 We try to respond to as many of these as we can!
 * [Send a support ticket via the app](https://app.posthog.com/home#supportModal) to send it to the relevant team.
 We try to respond to as many of these as we can.